 | ^ expected lifetime parameter

-We wi'll talk about how to fix these errors in order thatto store references in structs in Chapter 10, but for now, 'fix errors like these by switching to owned types like String instead of references like &str.
+We’ll discuss how to fix these errors so you can store references in structs in Chapter 10, but for now, we’ll fix errors like these using owned types like String instead of references like &str.

+End box

-An Example Program
+An Example Program Using Structs

 To understand when we might want to use structs, let’s write a program that calculates the area of a rectangle.
-We’ll start off with single variables, then refactor our program until we’re using structs instead.
+We’ll start with single variables, and then refactor the program until we’re using structs instead.

 Let’s make a new binary project with Cargo called rectangles that will take the length and width of a rectangle specified in pixels and will calculate the area of the rectangle.
-Listing 5-2 has a short program with one way of doing just that in our project’s src/main.rs:
+Listing 5-8 shows a short program with one way of doing just that in our project’s src/main.rs:

 Filename: src/main.rs